OuluBSD/RexTerm/README.md

 Cross-platform drop-down terminal for Windows, macOS, and Linux.
 It can float down from the top of the screen like Guake or run as a normal terminal window.

 We wanted to just fork Guake, but the Linux-first codebase proved too difficult to adapt across platforms.
-A Qt6 + winpty core worked immediately on Windows, so we built a new app that follows Guake’s spirit while targeting all major desktops.
+A Qt6 + winpty core worked immediately on Windows, so we built a new app that follows Guake's spirit while targeting all major desktops.

 ## Features
 - Drop-down quake-style terminal or standard windowed terminal
 - PyQt6 UI with tabs and configurable shortcuts
-- Truecolor/TERM export and scrollback via pyte + winpty backend (Windows)
+- Truecolor/TERM export and scrollback via pyte + platform-appropriate PTY backend
-- Global hotkey for toggling the quake window
+- Global hotkey for toggling the quake window (Windows only)
 - Settings dialog for fonts, themes, quake behavior, and shortcuts

 ## Dependencies
 - Python 3.8+
 - PyQt6
-- pywinpty (packaged as winpty in MSYS2/MinGW environments for Windows)
+- pywinpty (Windows only)
+- ptyprocess (Unix-like systems)

 ## Installation (Windows / MSYS2 examples)
 ```bash